Eisenstein classes and generating series of modular symbols in $\mathrm{SL}_N$: Thom forms and the Mathai-Quillen formalism

+where $\Omega_{\rd}^N(X)$ is the space of forms that are rapidly decreasing as $u$ goes to $0$ and $\8$.
 Note that the bundle can be seen as a vector bundle after identifying $\R_{>0} \simeq \R$ via the exponential map.
-This definition of pushforward follows \cite[p.~61]{botu}, and the next proposition is the content of \cite[Proposition.~6.15]{botu}. \begin{prop} For $\eta \in \Omega^k_{\rd}(X)$ and $\omega \in \Omega_c^{\dim(S)-k+1}(S)$ we have the projection formula
+The pushforward is then as in \cite[p.~61]{botu}.
+Let $\psi^0(z,\vbf)$ be the form